 the following table.

-For example, if you have Raspberry Pi that's running Raspbian Buster (which has Python 3.7), install the Python wheel as follows:
+For example, if you have a Raspberry Pi that's running Raspberry Pi OS 10 (which has Python 3.7), install the Python wheel as follows:

 Run an inference using tflite_runtime